drsteve/datasciencecoursera/CodeBook.md

 ## Variables
 All variables, called 'Features' in the dataset notes, are normalized and bounded in the interval [-1,1]

-The features are listed below, with units (given above the list) surmised from the measurement description and physical quantity, and the `XYZ` suffix denotes Cartesian components of a vector measurement.
-The `Mag` suffix denotes a vector magnitude (Euclidean Norm).
+The features are listed below, with units (given above the list) of the original data surmised from the measurement description and physical quantity, and the `XYZ` suffix denotes Cartesian components of a vector measurement.
+The
+`Mag` suffix denotes a vector magnitude (Euclidean Norm).

-`Acc` refers to a linear acceleration, units of [m/s^2] `AccJerk` refers to the time derivative of a linear acceleration, units of [m/s^3] `Gyro` refers to an angular velocity (use of radians or degrees unclear) `GyroJerk` refers to the second derivative wrt time of the angular velocity Assuming radians were used for the angular measurements, the units of `Gyro` and `GyroJerk` variables should be [rad/s] and [rad/s^3], respectively.
+`Acc` refers to a linear acceleration, units of [m/s^2] `AccJerk` refers to the time derivative of a linear acceleration, units of [m/s^3] `Gyro` refers to an angular velocity (use of radians or degrees unclear) `GyroJerk` refers to the second derivative wrt time of the angular velocity Assuming radians were used for the angular measurements, the units of measured `Gyro` and `GyroJerk` variables would be [rad/s] and [rad/s^3], respectively.

+Note, as stated at the top of this section, that all data have been normalized, so the resulting variables stored in these files should be dimensionless.

 The variables prefixed with `t` are time domain variables and the variables prefixed with `f` are frequency domain variables, derived by applying a Fast Fourier Transform (filter details